4. Installing additional software#

 Before you start building/installing your own software/packages, you should first check if the software is already available in Hydra, either with its own module or as part of another module.
 If the software package you need is not available, we strongly recommend to request its installation to VUB-HPC Support.
 Installations carried out by VUB-HPC have several advantages:

-1. The HPC team will optimize the compilation for each CPU architecture present in Hydra, guaranteeing that your software/package runs efficiently on all nodes (and usually much faster than installations made by the users).
+1. The HPC team optimizes the compilation for each CPU and GPU architecture present in the cluster, guaranteeing that your software runs efficiently on all compute nodes.
+As explained below, this is difficult to carry out by users due to the heterogeneous architecture of the cluster.

-3. The package will be built in a reproducible way with EasyBuild: important for scientific reproducibility.
+3. Software packages are built in a systematic way with EasyBuild, which is critical for scientific reproducibility.

-4. Different versions of the software can be installed alongside each other.
+4. Different versions of the same software can be installed alongside each other.

 4.1.
 Compiling and testing your software on the HPC#